 To test hamiltonicity of graphs, we use depth-first search with the following pruning rule: If there is a vertex that does not belong to the current partial cycle, and has fewer than two neighbours that either do not belong to the current partial cycle or are an endpoint of the partial cycle, the search can be pruned.
 This approach can be implemented efficiently with careful bookkeeping of the number of neighbours that do not belong to the current partial cycle for each vertex.
 It turns out to be reasonably fast for small planar graphs.

 Finally, we define the set of \emph{4-face deflatable hypohamiltonian graphs} denoted by $\mathcal{H}^4(n)$ as:

 Using this definition for $\mathcal{H}^4_f(n)$, we are able to find many hypohamiltonian graphs which were not discovered so far.
-The graphs found on 105 vertices by Thomassen \cite{T4}, 57 by Hatzel \cite{H}, 48 by C.~Zamfirescu and T.~Zamfirescu \cite{ZZ}, and 42 by Wiener and Araya \cite{WA} are all 4-face deflatable and belong to $\mathcal{H}^4_0(105)$, $\mathcal{H}^4_1(57)$, $\mathcal{H}^4_1(48)$ and $\mathcal{H}^4_1(42)$, respectively.
+The graphs found on 105 vertices by Thomassen \cite{T4}, 57 by Hatzel \cite{H}, 48 by C.~Zamfirescu and T.~Zamfirescu \cite{ZZ}, and 42 by Araya and Wiener \cite{WA} are all 4-face deflatable and belong to $\mathcal{H}^4_0(105)$, $\mathcal{H}^4_1(57)$, $\mathcal{H}^4_1(48)$, and $\mathcal{H}^4_1(42)$, respectively.

 We have generated $\mathcal{H}^4_f(n)$ exhaustively for $20\leq n\leq 39$ and all possible $f$ but no graph was found, which means that for all $n<40$ we have $\mathcal{H}^4_f(n)=\emptyset$.
 For $n>39$ we were not able to finish the computation for all $f$ due to the amount of required time.
 For $n=40,41,42,43$ we finished the computation up to $f=12,12,11,10$, respectively.
-The only values of $n$ and $f$ for which $\mathcal{H}^4_f(n)$ was non-empty were $\mathcal{H}^4_5(40)$, $\mathcal{H}^4_1(42)$, $\mathcal{H}^4_7(42)$, $\mathcal{H}^4_4(43)$ and $\mathcal{H}^4_5(43)$.
+The only values of $n$ and $f$ for which $\mathcal{H}^4_f(n)$ was non-empty were $\mathcal{H}^4_5(40)$, $\mathcal{H}^4_1(42)$, $\mathcal{H}^4_7(42)$, $\mathcal{H}^4_4(43)$, and $\mathcal{H}^4_5(43)$.
 More details about these families are provided in Tables~\ref{tbl:H_40}, \ref{tbl:H_42} and \ref{tbl:H_43}.
-Based on the computations we can obtain the Theorems~\ref{theo:no_hypo_less_than_40}, \ref{theo:25_hypo_for_40}, \ref{theo:179_hypo_for_42} and \ref{theo:497_hypo_for_43}.
+Based on the computations we can obtain the Theorems~\ref{theo:no_hypo_less_than_40}, \ref{theo:25_hypo_for_40}, \ref{theo:179_hypo_for_42}, and \ref{theo:497_hypo_for_43}.
 The complete list of graphs generated is available to download at \cite{J1}.

 \begin{theo} There is no planar\/ $4$-face deflatable hypohamiltonian graph of order less than\/ $40$. \end{theo}

 \begin{theo} There are at least\/ $25$ planar\/ $4$-face deflatable hypohamiltonian graphs on\/ $40$ vertices. \end{theo}